edenbdv/Facebook_clone-Server/README.md

 ## Running the Server:

-Before Running the server - make sure the env variables are correct for the running evironment.
+Before starting the server, ensure that the environment variables in config/bloom_filter_config.env are properly configured for your current environment.
+For instance, if you are using the BloomFilter server, make sure to update the IP_ADDRESS_BF_SERVER variable accordingly.

 You can verify the connections in app.js and InintializeDB.js

 To start the server, run the following command: